 “Yeah,” she huffed.

-“Yeah, the atmosphere and ideas and everything were cool, but I wouldn’t call it a ‘book’; it’s just a fragment, and that sucks.”
+“Yeah,” she said, “the atmosphere and ideas and everything were cool, but I wouldn’t call it a ‘book’; it’s just a fragment, and that sucks.”

 “But that’s all there is so far.
 Maybe he’ll pick it up again someday.”

 “I don’t like to wait for ‘someday.’ ” Tess frowned, and absently picked at one of her nails.
 “I guess the story was good, but now I’ll think about it, and I don’t want to think about it.
 When I’m done with an experience, I like to move on.”
 Her eyes slowly focused on him.
 Her gaze became keen.
 He felt a lump in his throat.
 “So let’s do this thing,” she said.
+She inclined her head, fixing him with a heavy look.

 Steve was momentarily at a loss, heart pounding.
 Oh, right, the adventure.
 “I figured your advancement points last night, and you’ve reached fourth rank.
 You don’t get any new powers, but you’re tougher by four life points and you get an extra heal and darkness every day.”
 He took her character sheet for a minute to write down her new advancement-point total and other figures, then slid it back to her.
 She looked it all over, nodded, and then sipped coffee, staring at him over the rim of her cup.